Inventing Milanese Dishes - STORIES

 The final item on the menu was a Saffron and Earl Grey tea, served in a set of jugs and cups that required a collective effort.
 Because the vessels lacked flat bottoms, a group of two to four people had to help one another pour and hold the cups to prevent spilling.

-Furthermore, the hands that make the food are increasingly international.
+Furthermore, the hands that make the food are also increasingly international.
 More than half of the workforce producing Parmigiano Reggiano is from India, and roughly 20% of Italy’s pizzaioli are from Egypt.
 If the food they produce is sold as "Italian," shouldn't the food they eat while living here also be considered part of the Italian culinary landscape?

 -